icon

 What is a Santoku Knife?

 The Santoku knife is known as a large, all-purpose blade.
 The Santoku knife, which translates to 'Three Uses', is a relatively common and popular knife throughout kitchens in Japan.
-Typically, shorter than the traditional chef's knife, usually around 180mm, these knives feature broad and relatively blunt blades that feature a wide setting.
+Typically shorter than the traditional chef's knife, usually around 180mm, these knives feature broad and relatively blunt blades with a wide setting.

 The Santoku blades were initially brought forth by Japanese craftsmen in the mid-20th century, following World War II.
-A blend of Western design and Japanese influence, it wasn't surprising to see the popularity of the knife grow.
+With a blend of Western design and Japanese influence, it wasn't surprising to see the popularity of the knife grow.

-The Santoku knife does not feature very much of a curve to the blade itself, so this isn't the ideal knife for rocking and cutting motions.
-Despite this fact, the Santoku knife is ideal for long and even strokes, often benefiting from the wide blade for the purpose of transferring food.
+The Santoku knife does not feature a pronounced curve to the blade itself, so it's not the ideal knife for rocking and cutting motions.
+Despite this fact, the Santoku knife is ideal for long, even strokes, often benefiting from its wide blade for transferring food.

-Ideally, individuals will use their Santoku knife for the purposes of slicing, chopping, and dicing their food products.
-Most Santoku knives are created with high-quality steel, such as the Santoku Knife 180 mm Damascus 33 Layer blade by Hasu-Seizo.
+Ideally, individuals will use their Santoku knife for slicing, chopping, and dicing food products.
+Most Santoku knives are crafted from high-quality steel, such as the 180 mm Damascus 33 Layer Santoku Knife by Hasu-Seizo.

 Santoku Rainbow Aoniko Sakai Takayuki